thokozanielliot/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv [[:upper:]]* /tmp/u => move all files starting with uppercases to tmp/u

 rm *~ => remove all emacs files from the current working directory

+mkdir -p welcome/to/school => Create multiple directories at once

+ls -am => display all files separate by commas